 Northumberland’s wild outdoor spaces are ideal for indulging in adventure activities of all kinds.
-Clay pigeon shooting, flying and gliding, water sports, paintballing, ballooning and quad biking can all be found within our boundaries, along with the latest craze coasteering.
+Clay pigeon shooting, flying in a flex-wing microlight with Jarvy Aviation, gliding, water sports, paintballing, ballooning and quad biking can all be found within our boundaries, along with the latest craze coasteering.

 One of the best ways to appreciate the fabulous landscapes of Northumberland is on two wheels – the kind you pedal yourself!
 Cycling along country lanes, taking in woodlands, heather-clad moors and fields of sheep and cattle, you’re reminded everywhere of the rich heritage Northumberland has to offer.